The Kinsey Institute's extensive collection of fine art and photography documents centuries of human sexuality and exploration from around the world.

 Collected by individuals for personal use, the amateur albums contain photographs, clippings, and other printed materials.
 Content varies with snapshots from cross-dressing parties, commercial erotic photographs, and portraits of female impersonators.

-Love is more than an emotion.
-It is essential to our individual and collective well-being.
-Your support will help ensure the historical preservation of our library and collections and also give a diverse field of researchers continued access to the resources they need to make new discoveries.Pledge your support
+Sexuality, love, and relationships are essential to our individual and collective well-being.
+Your support will help ensure the historical preservation of our library and special collections and also give a diverse field of sex researchers continued access to the resources they need to make new discoveries.Pledge your support